Triadic Emergence Architecture

 Reference Implementations

-WakeIQX (Time) → Exponential → AI context temporal intelligence
+WakeIQX → Exponential → AI context temporal intelligence

-ChirpIQX (Sound) → Additive → Fantasy hockey breakout analysis
+ChirpIQX → Additive → Fantasy hockey breakout analysis

 How to Apply TEA

-Choose appropriate implementation patterns for each dimension based on your domain requirements.
+• Choose implementation patterns for each dimension based on domain requirements.

 Anti-Patterns

-Symptom: System has two of three dimensions but is "incomplete"
+Symptom: System has two of three dimensions but feels "incomplete".

 Fix: Add the missing dimension to enable emergence.